-We all seem to know how to live well, yet so few of us can bring ourselves actually to do it.
+We all seem to know how to live well, yet few of us can bring ourselves actually to do it.

-Many proposed motivational strategies routinely fall short and prove themselves to be ineffective when put to the objective empirical test.
+Many proposed motivational strategies routinely fall short and prove to be ineffective when put to the objective empirical test.

 We might be able to come up with strategies and recommendations on how to motivate ourselves and others.
 Unfortunately, what is easy to do is rarely what works.